JayselSilveira/Tourist-s-Stop/README.md

 # Tourist-s-Stop
-Tourist's Stop is a tourist and travel guide, created using HTML, CSS, JavaScript and PHP with MySQL as the database.
+Tourist's Stop is a tourist and travel guide, I created using HTML, CSS, JavaScript and PHP with MySQL as the database.
+This website has been developed with the main aim to help the tourists visiting the state of Goa in visiting and exploring the various beautiful places here.
+Tourists can post about the places they have visited and rate them so that when some other tourist visits the website, he/she gets an idea of which places are good to visit.